 General Description: By planning, implementing and evaluating original school-wide and community projects, this course challenges student officers to define their leadership styles and develop their interpersonal skills.
 Officers represent student opinion to administration, staff, other schools, community committees and parents, as well as receive input from those entities.
 The projects require time outside of the class period.
 Students will develop techniques in time management, communication, goal-setting, reflection and evaluation.

-Content: The purpose of this course is to provide student with the knowledge, skills, and experience needed to be a successful leader, this may include, but is not limited to:
+Content: The purpose of this course is to provide students with the knowledge, skills, and experience needed to be successful leaders.
+This may include, but is not limited to:

 - Communicate effectively one-on-one and in a group, demonstrating competence with written and oral communication.